Our Guide 101 to zippers in brief:

 But it's Not a YKK Zipper

-When you have a manufacturer or brand leading the way, it is much easier to provide high quality products because you have standards to strive for and I believe that is what is going on within the zipper manufacturing world.
+When you have a manufacturer leading the way, it is much easier to provide high-quality products because you have standards to strive for and I believe that is what is going on within the zipper manufacturing world.
 When everyone wants to be the best of the best, they do all they can to provide that.

 When you look at the price of a particular jacket or pair of pants and gasp at the price, remember that each individual feature, even as tiny as a zipper, cost money and require manufacturing.
 When you purchase an item with a lot of small zippers and buttons here and there, you’re adding up the dollar $ign$.